Assembling the flow cell from components

 Place one graphite felt on top of the assembly, using the bolts to guide the flow frame.

-Step 17: Add the cathode grafoil current collector
+Step 16: Add the positive grafoil current collector

-Place the cathode grafoil current collector over the flow frame.
+Place the positive grafoil current collector over the flow frame.

-Step 18: Add the cathode copper current collector
+Step 17: Add the positive brass current collector

-Place the cathode current collector on the cell as shown so the tab is facing opposite the anode current collector tab.
+Place the positive current collector on the cell as shown so the tab is facing opposite the negative current collector tab.

-Place the second cell body (with barbs and copper plate installed) on top of the assembly and ensure all fluid holes are aligned.
+Place the second cell body (with barbs and brass plate installed) on top of the assembly and ensure all fluid holes are aligned.

 Hand-tighten four M6 nuts with washers onto the exposed threads of the bolts in order to lightly compress the cell and hold all the components in place.